+Article 1

-Article 1 The Economic Partnership Agreement between the West African States, ECOWAS and the UEMOA, of the one part, and the European Union and its Member States, of the other part, is hereby concluded.
+The signing of the Economic Partnership Agreement between the West African States, ECOWAS and the UEMOA, of the one part, and the European Union and its Member States, of the other part, is hereby approved on behalf of the European Union, subject to the decision of the Council on the conclusion of the said Agreement.

 The text of the Agreement is attached to this Decision.

-Article 2 The President of the Council, on behalf of the Union, shall make the notification provided for in Article 107(2) of the Agreement3.
-Article 3 This Decision shall enter into force on the date of its adoption.
-Done at Brussels, For the Council The President 3 The date of entry into force of the Agreement will be published in the Official Journal of the European Union by the General Secretariat of the Council.
-LEGISLATIVE FINANCIAL STATEMENT FOR PROPOSALS HAVING A BUDGETARY IMPACT EXCLUSIVELY LIMITED TO THE REVENUE SIDE 1.
-NAME OF THE PROPOSAL:
+2

+OJ C [...], [...], p. [...].

+Article 2

+The Council Secretariat-General shall establish the instrument of full powers to sign the Agreement on behalf of the European Union, subject to its conclusion, for the person(s) indicated by the negotiator.

+Article 3

+As regards those elements falling within the competence of the Union, the Agreement shall be applied on a provisional basis as provided for in Article 107(3) thereof, pending completion of the procedures for conclusion.
+The Commission shall publish a notice providing information on the date of provisional application.

+Article 4

+This Decision shall enter into force on the date of its adoption.

+Done at Brussels,

+For the Council The President

+LEGISLATIVE FINANCIAL STATEMENT FOR PROPOSALS HAVING A BUDGETARY IMPACT EXCLUSIVELY LIMITED TO THE REVENUE SIDE

+1. NAME OF THE PROPOSAL:

-COUNCIL DECISION on the conclusion of the Economic Partnership Agreement between the West African States, ECOWAS and the UEMOA, of the one part, and the European Union and its Member States, of the other part.
+COUNCIL DECISION on the signing and provisional application of the Economic Partnership Agreement between the West African States, ECOWAS and the UEMOA, of the one part, and the European Union and its Member States, of the other part.

 2. BUDGET LINES

 Chapter and Article: Chapter 12, Article 120

 Amount budgeted for the year 2014: $\in 16\ 185\ 600\ 000$

 3. FINANCIAL IMPACT

 - □ Proposal has no financial implications

 - Proposal has no financial impact on expenditure but has a financial impact on revenue the effect is as follows:

 (€million to one decimal place)

-Budget line Revenue 4 12 month period, starting dd/mm/yyyy [Year n]
+Budget line Revenue 3 12 month period, starting dd/mm/yyyy [Year n]

 Article 120 Impact on own resources 4.3

 Situation following action

 [n + 1] [n+2] [n + 3] [n + 4] [n + 5]

 Article 120 4.3 4.3 4.3 4.3 4.3

 4. ANTI-FRAUD MEASURES

 In order to protect the European Union's Own Resources, the Agreement contains provisions aimed at ensuring the correct application by the partner country of the conditions laid down for application of the trade concessions under §3 "Financial Impact", in particular in the Protocol on Rules of Origin (Annex A to the Agreement) and the Protocol on Mutual Administrative Assistance in Customs Matters (Annex E to the Agreement).
 These provisions complement the customs legislation of the European Union applicable to all imported goods (in particular the European Union's Customs Code and Implementing Provisions) and that on

-4 Regarding traditional own resources (agricultural duties, sugar levies, customs duties) the amounts indicated must be net amounts, i.e. gross amounts after deduction of 25 % of collection costs.
+3 Regarding traditional own resources (agricultural duties, sugar levies, customs duties) the amounts indicated must be net amounts, i.e. gross amounts after deduction of 25 % of collection costs.

 Member States' responsibilities with respect to the control of Own Resources (in particular Council Regulation No 1150/2000).

 5. OTHER REMARKS

 This estimate is based on the volume of imports in 2012.
 Accordingly, with the exception of a very limited number of products imported from countries which are not Least Developed Countries and which have not signed interim economic partnership agreements, almost all imports from West Africa already enter the European Union duty free.